ztachip/ztachip/Documentation/PortProcedure.md

 ## Porting Hardware stack

-- Update [HW/src/config.vhd](../HW/src/config.vhd) to match your platform/FPGA capabilties such as resource availability, memory block size, SDRAM bus width.
+- Update [HW/src/config.vhd](../HW/src/config.vhd) to match your platform/FPGA capabilities such as resource availability, memory block size, SDRAM bus width.

 - Compile all files under [HW/src](../HW/src).
 They are generic VHDL codes without any special primitives so it is ready to be ported to any FPGA/ASIC